-Melanoma skin cancer is caused by UVA rays, which penetrates deep below the skin’s surface.
+Melanoma skin cancer is caused by UVA rays, which penetrate deep below the skin’s surface.
 These rays can penetrate glass and clouds.

 Since they penetrate deep into the skin, they cause free radical damage and premature skin aging.
 Conventional sunscreens do not always block these rays.

 UVB rays penetrate the outer layer of our skin.
-These rays are what causes our skin to burn.
+These rays are what cause our skin to burn.
 They are responsible for non-melanoma skin cancer.

-UVB rays are also part of synthesizing Vitamin D. It is most ideal to get vitamin D from the sun rather than diet because it is more effective for our body.
+The UVB rays are also part of synthesizing Vitamin D. It is ideal to receive vitamin D from the sun rather than diet because it is more effective for our body.

-Vitamin D has been shown to be protective from bladder cancer, breast cancer, colon cancer, lung cancer, ovarian cancer, and skin cancer.
+Vitamin D is protective against bladder cancer, breast cancer, colon cancer, lung cancer, ovarian cancer, and skin cancer.

 A study by Reichrath titled “Solar UV-radiation, vitamin D and skin cancer surveillance…” found that SPF of 8 block UVB rays by 95% and SPF of 15 blocks UVB rays by 95%.
-Clearly this can impact our body’s ability to synthesize vitamin D and lead to deficiency.
+Sunscreen can impact our body’s ability to synthesize vitamin D and lead to deficiency.

-I recommend checking with your doctor or medical professional to determine if you are getting enough Vitamin D or if you should supplement vitamin D due to deficiency.
+I recommend checking with your doctor or medical professional to determine if you are getting enough Vitamin D or supplementing vitamin D due to deficiency.

 What SPF Should I look for in the Best Non Toxic Sunscreen?

 SPF stands for Sun Protection Factor.
-It is measuring how much UV ray exposure is needed to produce sunburn on protected skin versus produce sunburn on unprotected skin.
+It measures how much UV ray exposure is needed to produce sunburn on protected skin versus produce sunburn on unprotected skin.

 Sunscreens were not made to prevent a burn but instead to slow the burning of the skin.
 This is where the SPF rating system comes into play.

-Higher SPFs does not exactly mean better and this often creates a false sense of hope.
+Higher SPFs do not precisely mean better, and this often creates a false sense of hope.

 I used to always look for the highest rating SPF I could find on the shelf.
-Little did I know I should be flipping over the label and actually reading the active ingredients, as well as, the inactive ingredients.
+Little did I know I should be flipping over the label and reading the active ingredients and the inactive ingredients.

 SkinCaner.org states that “Regular daily use of SPF15 can reduce your risk of developing squamous cell carcinoma by 40 percent, and lower your melanoma risk by 50 percent.”